How to prepare for a Graduate Interview?

-Your graduate interview is likely the first step of your professional career.
-And quite likely your first professional interview.
+Your graduate interview is the first step of your professional career and quite likely your first professional interview.
 It’s vital that you’re as prepared as possible to help stand out from the crowd of your peers.
 You’re interviewing among hundreds who have a similar educational background and so you need to nail the graduate interview to secure the role and the firm you want.
 The Communications Clinic has decades of experience in helping graduate do just that.
 Below are some of our Top Tips.

 Starting with impact: